cse110-sp24-group27/Codelog/admin/cipipeline/phase1.md

 We decided against parallel testing, so unit testing will be implemented once we developed the fucntions.

 ### E2E Testing
-Similar to unit testing, we will implement e2e once we developed some more
+Similar to unit testing, we will implement e2e once we developed some more.